-- a child will not be prosecuted when he/she possess: - their own self-generated sexually suggestive or explicit images and/or videos; - self-generated sexually suggestive or explicit images and/or videos of another child with the informed consent of the child depicted on them; - the self-generated sexually suggestive or explicit images and/or videos of another child as a result of receiving them passively without actively asking for them.3 - a child will not be prosecuted for sharing his/her sexual images and/or videos with another child when such sharing is voluntary, consensual and intended solely for their own private use.4 - the distribution or transmission by children of self-generated sexually explicit images and/or videos of other children is prosecuted as a last resort when such images and/or videos qualify as "child pornography" in accordance with Article 20(2) Lanzarote Convention.5
+• a child will not be prosecuted for sharing his/her sexual images and/or videos with another child when such sharing is voluntary, consensual, and intended solely for their own private use.6 • the distribution or transmission by children of self-generated sexually explicit images and/or videos of other children is prosecuted as a last resort when such images and/or videos qualify as "child pornography" in accordance with Article 20(2) Lanzarote Convention.7 2 Para.
+53.